Our story

 So a new informal group was formed under the name ‘NHW Ku-ring-gai & Hornsby’.
 Quarterly meetings were established, and the team forged ahead with two strategies to promote and revitalise NHW in our command:

-- To re-engage with residents through ‘crime prevention stalls’ at community events; and
+1. To re-engage with residents through ‘crime prevention stalls’ at community events; and

-- To utilise the internet and new online technologies that were now available to everyone.
+2. To utilise the internet and new online technologies that were now available to everyone.

 In 2011, the introduction of ‘eyewatch’ on Facebook by the NSW Police Force was seen as a possible rejuvenation program, and as an adjunct to the original NHW program.
-The local police Facebook page was deemed successful, however, a Facebook ‘Closed Groups’ idea was never adopted by our local police.
-NHW Ku-ring-gai & Hornsby joined Facebook, creating their unique page: Neighbourhood Watch in Ku-ring-gai and Hornsby page and their community group: Neighbourhood Watch Ku-ring-gai & Hornsby group.
+The local police Facebook page external-link was deemed successful, however, a Facebook ‘Closed Groups’ idea was never adopted by our local police.
+NHW Ku-ring-gai & Hornsby joined Facebook, creating their unique page: Neighbourhood Watch Ku-ring-gai and Hornsby page external-link and their community group: Neighbourhood Watch Ku-ring-gai & Hornsby group external-link.
 From that point on, NHW Ku-ring-gai & Hornsby has steadily grown to include NHW Facebook pages for many of the suburbs across the command.

 The public was slow to accept Facebook, so an alternative weekly eNewsletter was developed by NHW Ku-ring-gai & Hornsby to collate a digest of all the available information and take Facebook to the public.
 This email gives residents access to the more up-to-date posts being shared on Facebook by our local police, as well as other pertinent information that our NHW volunteers hunt out.
 Volunteers trawl numerous posts from organisations, media outlets and not-for-profits, giving Ku-ring-gai & Hornsby residents for the first time, a complete view of crime and crime prevention in their area.
-This online strategy was further expanded to include the development of this website and our Twitter account.
+This online strategy was further expanded to include the development of this website and our Twitter account external-link.

 In 2006 Neighbourhood Watch Australasia (NHWA) re-launched.
 In 2014 NHWA introduced a Community Funding program, to promote the NHW brand.
 These grants were only available to incorporated groups, or representatives of the Police.
 Our Volunteer in Policing (VIP) was able to apply on behalf of NHW Ku-ring-gai & Hornsby and source some useful resources for use at community events.
-The Gordon Area 24/12 NHW bank account is utilised for NHW Ku-ring-gai & Hornsby monies.

-watchout! arrives
+WatchOut! arrives

 And so NHW Ku-ring-gai & Hornsby applied for NHWA Community Funding in 2017 to help launch an innovative, free and easy-to-use online service to connect the community with all things crime and crime prevention – The WatchOut! project.